vvanpo/etiketfs/README.md

 they are responsible for and enumerate their queryable data.
 For example, a PDF plugin might be able to expose the title of each document that has one, and an MP3 plugin might be able to calculate the beats per minute for some songs.
-A filesystem user with format plugins installed can query their files by filetype and the attributes they expose.
+A filesystem user with format plugins installed can query their files by format and the properties they expose.

-While metadata that is inherent to (and derived directly from) file contents is the purview of format plugins, the filesystem manages all other metadata, which it divides into two categories: intrinsic and extrinsic.
-Intrinsic metadata consists of inextricable descriptors that stay with the file as it's copied or transmitted; e.g. the date an article was published, the timestamp when a photo was taken, the name of a book's author, the hardware used to create a file, etc.
+While metadata that is inherent to (and derived directly from) file contents is the purview of format plugins, the filesystem manages all other metadata.
+Users can categorize their files with labels, add or update descriptive fields, and describe relationships to other files.
+Users can compose filter and sort operations using this metadata to produce file selections for browsing.
-Extrinsic metadata is for anything personal to the user and their system's usage of a file, which might include timestamps for when it was added to or modified within the filesystem, access control attributes, and tags for categorization.

 Unlike traditional filesystems, etiketfs does not include the concept of location—there are no directories and files do not have filenames.
+This presents an acute limitation in that it is not compatible with operating system filesystem APIs, meaning applications must be specifically designed to interface with etiketfs.

 ## Glossary

-* *File*: A combination of content (a sequence of bytes) and metadata.
+* *File*: A combination of content (a sequence of bytes) and intrinsic metadata.

 * *Filesystem*: A collection of files, metadata, and the resources needed to persist them.

-  The filesystem presents an interface for browsing and filtering files by metadata, and by content for file formats that lend themselves to querying.
+The filesystem presents an interface for browsing and filtering files by metadata.

 * *Filter*: A predicate applied to the set of files in the filesystem to select a subset.
-Many filters can be composed in a single selection.
+Multiple filters can be composed to generate a selection.

 * *Format*: A description of a file's content as belonging to group of consistently-structured files.